ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 The `update` command saves your document, if needed, before performing compilation (see `:help update` for reference).

 Note that the above mappings use the `<Cmd>` keyword (see `:help map-cmd` for documentation), which lets you call commands directly without switching Vim modes.
-The final article in the series, [A Vimscript Primer for Filetype-Specific Workflows]({% link tutorials/vim-latex/vimscript.md %}), explains key mappings in more detail.
+The final article in the series, [7.
+A Vimscript Primer for Filetype-Specific Workflows]({% link tutorials/vim-latex/vimscript.md %}), explains key mappings in more detail.

 ### A QuickFix menu crash course
-After compiling with `:VimtexCompile` or `:VimtexCompileSS`, VimTeX will automatically open the QuickFix menu if warnings or errors occured during compilation (the QuickFix menu stays closed if compilation completes successfully).
+After compiling with `:VimtexCompile` or `:VimtexCompileSS`, VimTeX will automatically open the QuickFix menu if warnings or errors occurred during compilation (the QuickFix menu stays closed if compilation completes successfully).
 For most compilation errors, the QuickFix menu will display the error's line number and a (hopefully) useful error message.
 In such cases you can use the Vim commands `:cc` and `:cn` (short for `:cnext`, which also works), to jump directly to the offending line.